nixos-bsd/nixbsd/README.md

 ```shell
 nix run 'github:nixos-bsd/nixbsd#extra.vm'
 ```
-but see the above warning about substituter trust before accepting the requested substitutor.
+but see the above warning about substituter trust before accepting the requested substituter.
 This will put VM state files in the current directory.